mdlacasse/Owl/README.md

 Disclaimers: I am not a financial planner.
 You make your own decisions.
 This program comes with no guarantee.
 Use at your own risk.

-NOTE: This code is still in active development.
+More disclaimers: While the some output of the code has been verified with other approaches, this code is still under development and I cannot garantee the accuracy of the results.
 Use at your own risk.

 -------------------------------------------------------------------------------------
 ## Purpose and vision